 Understanding World Christianity is organized geographically, by nation and region.
 Noted experts, in most cases native to the area of focus, present a balanced history of Christianity and a detailed discussion of the faith as it is lived today.
 Each volume addresses six key ‘intersections’ of Christianity in a given context:

-Accessible in tone and brief in length, the volumes in Understanding World Christianity are ideal introductions for students, mission leaders, and any others who wish to know how Christianity is influenced, and is influenced by, a given national context.
+Accessible in tone and brief in length, the volumes in Understanding World Christianity are ideal introductions for students, mission leaders, and any others who wish to know how Christianity influences, and is influenced by, a given national context.

 To Whom Does Christianity Belong? is a question that is asked throughout the world today.